-Although voice lessons are one hour long, the CD we record will usually be between 50 and 55 minutes.
+Although voice lessons are one hour long, the file we record will usually be a littler less.
 The time not recorded is when I’m getting your lesson outline ready, setting your next appointment and for any questions you might have that don’t need to be recorded.
-The CD recording media also requires a step called finalizing that takes a few minutes at the end of each lesson.
-For this reason a portion of the last exercise won’t be recorded onto your CD.
-In case you forget your lesson time, I usually write the word “NEXT” on your CD with the time underneath if it’s a different time from what we usually have set each week.

 You can pay with cash, check or charge cards.
 Call for current rates.
 Payment for lessons/recording sessions can be either in advance or at the session.
 If I start producing music for you I keep a log of everything I do which you can see at any time.
-I charge to the nearest quarter hour and try to end sessions on a quarter, half, or full hour.
+I charge for time spent working on your behalf to the nearest quarter hour and try to end sessions on a quarter, half, or full hour.

 I like to reward loyalty.
 When you start working with me, as long as you continue, the hourly rate you pay for lessons and any work I perform on your behalf stays the same.
 However, if you decide to discontinue working with me for any length of time that’s fine but when you come back your lesson rate will be at whatever the current rate is for new students.